 What Tip Size Should Be Given to Reflect Ride Quality?

 As a customer it’s vital to know how to gauge ride quality and tip accordingly.
-Try to give a tip according to the taxi driver service, means don’t pay a high percentage tip to a poor taxi service and vice versa.
-For a poor ride, we recommend $5, for standard taxi rides jump up to $10-$15 and $20-$25 to the taxi driver who remains very nice with you along the trip.
+Try to give a tip according to the car driver service, means don’t pay a high percentage tip to a poor car and limo service in NYC and vice versa.
+For a poor ride, we recommend $5, for standard car rides jump up to $10-$15 and $20-$25 to the car driver who remains very nice with you along the trip.
 Taxi drivers who know the etiquettes, such as assisting you with your luggage, open the car doors for you, and treating you in a VIP manner – surely deserve a good treat!